 Rules: Exhibits may utilize any medium or combination of mediums on any surface.
 All exhibits must be appropriately presented and ready to be professionally displayed.
 Artwork should depict the artist's own interpretation of the theme.
 All exhibits should include an explanation of how the piece reflects the theme and what ideas or thoughts the artist was attempting to express or communicate.
 A supporting information tag is required for all exhibits.
-Tags can be found on our website or at the Extension Office.
-Exhibits without supporting information will be dropped a ribbon placing.
+Tags can be found on our website.
+Exhibits without supporting information will be lowered a ribbon placing.